llancruzz/hogwarts/README.md

 - [Axios](https://axios-http.com/) - Promise based HTTP client for the browser and node.js.
 Used to make HTTP requests from throughout the application.
 - [jwt-decode](https://github.com/auth0/jwt-decode) - Used to decode and extract information from a JWT token.
 - react-router-dom - Routing library for the React Javascript library.
 Used to display different components based on the URL entered in the browser.
-- [react-google-maps/api](https://react-google-maps-api-docs.netlify.app/) - Provides bindings to the Google Maps JavaScript API (v3) and lets it be used in applications as React components.
-Used to display a map of the local area on the property page.
 - [react-infinite-scroll-component](https://github.com/ankeetmaini/react-infinite-scroll-component) - Component which manages the loading of paginated content.
 Used to automatically load more content as the user browses site content.
-- [react-textarea-autosize](https://github.com/Andarist/react-textarea-autosize) - A replacement for the textarea component that automatically resizes.
-Used to improve the user experience as they create notes.

 ### Programs and Tools Used